 HIST-610.
-Seminar in the History of Twentieth Century Technology Credit 3 (3-0)
+Seminar in the History of Twentieth Century Technology themes including nationalism, black leadership and ideologies, and economic development.

 A reading, research, and discussion that investigates the development and, especially, the impact of major Twentieth century technologies.
 Attention will also be given to the process of invention, the relationship between science and technology, and the ethical problems associated with some contemporary technologies.